What Does the Bible Say About Ocd?

 The New Testament, in particular, speaks to the issue of anxiety and fear, which are often components of OCD.
 Jesus and the apostles encourage believers to focus on God’s kingdom, to pray about everything, and to let peace rule in their hearts.
 This guidance is not about denying the struggle but about redirecting our focus towards God’s promises and faithfulness.

-See also What Does the Bible Say About Family Relationships?
+See also What Does the Bible Say About Being Blessed?

 Furthermore, the Bible acknowledges the power of the mind and the importance of what we allow to dominate our thoughts.
 Scriptures encourage believers to fill their minds with things that are true, noble, right, pure, lovely, and admirable.
 This intentional focus can help in managing intrusive and obsessive thoughts.